developepper/capsaicin/docs/tickets/roadmap.md

 long-term arc; this section is just the next set of work streams to keep in focus.

-1. planning-to-implementation continuity after materialization
+1. GitHub handoff and PR automation
-2. GitHub handoff and PR automation
+2. workflow policy and capability modeling to support cleaner backend diversification
-3. workflow policy and capability modeling to support cleaner backend diversification
+3. adapter diversification and role pairings

 Multi-ticket orchestration remains later work.